Maryse Guy Mitsouko

-Maryse Guy Mitsouko (born Maryse Guy; 1943 – March 1995) was a Eurasian artist and actress.
+Maryse Guy Mitsouko (born Maryse Guy; 1943 – March 1995) was a French artist and actress.
 She was mostly billed as Mitsouko.
 She made her debut in Douce Violence in 1962.
 Mitsouko is most known for playing a minor Bond girl Madame La Porte in Thunderball (where her voice was dubbed by Catherine Clemence) as well as appearing in several other Eurospy films such as Agent 077 - Mission Bloody Mary.